AlexZurek/urban-airship-tags/README.md

 This script is something that I created to easily generate a full list of the available Tags on [Urban Airship](https://www.airship.com) for the various Tag Groups.
 At the time of writing this there was no easy way to view the list of Tags through the Urban Airship web interface.

-Check out the [Urban Airhsip docs](https://docs.airship.com/guides/audience/tags-named-users/#overview) for more information on Urban Airship Tags and Tag Groups.
+Check out the [Urban Airship docs](https://docs.airship.com/guides/audience/tags-named-users/#overview) for more information on Urban Airship Tags and Tag Groups.

 ## Setup